 The wetsuit is a technical garment that keeps the body temperatures to moderation in colder waters.
 Generally used in waters temperatures anything below 75’F / 24’C.

-How it works?
+How does it work?
 All surfing wetsuits let a small portion of water inside the suit which will be heated up by the body.
 A neoprene has hundreds of thousands of tiny microscopic bubbles inside the garment for insulation.
 Instead of air, some materials have been using nitrogen gas to fill up the pores for better insulation.

-What is wetsuit made of?
+What is the wetsuit made of?

 Today’s surfing wetsuits are made of three materials: